Okiki55/health-risk-dashboard/README.md

-# health-risk-dashboard
+🩺 AI-Powered Disease Risk Dashboard

-This project is an interactive healthcare AI tool that predicts the risk of Diabetes and Heart Disease from patient health records.
-Built with Machine Learning models and deployed using Streamlit, the dashboard provides a simple interface for doctors, researchers, and patients to assess health risks in real time.
+An interactive Machine Learning dashboard that predicts the risk of Diabetes and Heart Disease based on patient health data.
+The tool is designed for doctors, healthcare professionals, and researchers to assist in preventive healthcare by providing fast and reliable risk assessments.

+🚀 Features

+🔍 Multi-Disease Risk Prediction – Supports both Diabetes and Heart Disease risk assessment.

+🤖 Multiple ML Models Evaluated – Logistic Regression, Decision Tree, Random Forest, Bagging, and XGBoost.

+📊 Interactive Dashboard – Simple form to input patient data and instantly get predictions.

+🌐 Web Deployment – Built with Streamlit and deployed online for easy access.

+⚡ Fast, Lightweight & User-Friendly – Runs on any device with a web browser.

+🛠️ Tech Stack

+Programming Language: Python

+ML Libraries: Scikit-learn, XGBoost, NumPy, Pandas

+Model Persistence: Joblib

+Deployment: Streamlit